 If you want to be safe, add 10 percent to what you spent last year.
 But the most important thing is to make — and stick to — a budget, just like you would for your other household monthly spending.
 Set a dollar value or a number of presents that you will buy your children this year.

 I can remember my mother religiously setting aside a set amount of money each month from her paycheck into her Christmas Club savings account at our local credit union.
 While banks don’t really set up Christmas Club accounts as they did decades ago, you can set up one on your own.
 Open a new savings account, nickname it Christmas Club, and set up a monthly automatic transfer to it.

 Let’s say you spent the $3,000.
-Divide that number (or however much you plan to spend on gifts) by the nine months left until Christmas.
-So you need to deposit $333 each month in that new savings account.
+Divide that number (or however much you plan to spend on gifts) by the seven months left until Christmas.
+So you need to deposit $428 each month in that new savings account.
 This will keep you from having to reach to your credit cards this December.

 Start Buying Gifts Now

 Have you seen a great sale that’s going on at your spouse’s favorite store?
 What’s keeping you from buying him or her a gift for Christmas now?

 I have a running list of presents that I know my wife would love.
 I keep them in a Wunderlist with notes, website addresses, running price list and other details.
 I also stalk my wife on Pinterest to find the perfect gift without having to ask.

 “The Christmas holidays can often be budget busters for many families because we often equate gifts with happiness and love,” says Michael H. Baker, a certified financial planner with Vertex Capital Advisors in Charlotte, N.C.
 “One way families can stay within their budgets is to look for buying opportunities throughout the year, instead of trying to do it all between Thanksgiving and Christmas.
 This way you can make strategic purchases and allow yourself time to make any exchanges should a better deal surface during the holiday season.”